-How to choose a women's hardshell jacket?
+How to choose your women's hardshell jacket?

 Breathability